ChubbyNinja/PHPScanner/README.md

 4. The `scan_details` now gives you a multidimensional array `vun_id` is the id in our definitions.php `vun_string` is the matched string

+#### TODO

+1. Email webmaster with alerts with diagnostic and client information when PUP has been found
+2. Auto-Update definitions list